py5coding/py5book/reference/sketch_lerp.rst

 Description
 -----------

 Calculates a number between two numbers at a specific increment.
 The ``amt`` parameter is the amount to interpolate between the two values where 0.0 equal to the first point, 0.1 is very near the first point, 0.5 is half-way in between, etc. The lerp function is convenient for creating motion along a straight path and for drawing dotted lines.
+If the ``amt`` parameter is greater than 1.0 or less than 0.0, the interpolated value will be outside of the range specified by the ``start`` and ``stop`` parameter values.

 Syntax
 ------